20 people arrested, over 150 booked in Pakistan for attack on Hindu temple | Law-Order

 - Pakistan

-Police in Pakistan's Punjab province on Saturday said have arrest 20 people and booked over 150 others for their alleged involvement in an attack on a Hindu temple in a remote town of the country.
+Police in Pakistan's Punjab province on Saturday said they have arrested 20 people and booked over 150 others for their alleged involvement in an attack on a Hindu temple in a remote town of the country, a day after the Supreme Court admonished the authorities for their failure to protect the shrine.

-The police action came after the country's Supreme Court on Friday pulled up authorities for failing to stop the attack and ordered the arrest of the culprits, observing that the incident has tarnished the image of the country abroad.
+A mob attacked the Ganesha temple at Bhong city of Rahim Yar Khan district of the province, some 590 km from Lahore, on Wednesday in protest against the release of an eight-year-old Hindu boy, who was arrested for allegedly urinating in a local seminary.

 He said more arrests are expected in the coming days as police are identifying the suspects through video footage.